logan-bobo/rds_auto_encrypt/README.md

 A tool used to encrypt RDS instances that were previously created in an unencrypted state

 Currently it is a strenuous process to encrypt an unencrypted RDS instance.
 This tool automates that process.
-It will even handle the process of creating an encryption key in AWS KMS should you not provide one to the script.

 ## The following actions are taken in your AWS account

 - Snapshot your desired instance
 - Name the snapshot
 - Copy the snapshot to the region your RDS instance currently exists in
-- Encrypt the snapshot on copy with an encryption key
+- Encrypt the snapshot on copy with your encryption key
 - Rename your instance to `"RDS-OLD"`
 - Create a new encrypted instance with the original name using the encrypted snapshot
 - point any Route 53 records pointing to the old endpoint to the new